Maine State Police: Vehicles

 From 2005 through 2015, all cars were slicktops with only interior-mounted emergency lighting.
 Following a motor vehicle accident in July 2015 involving a Maine State Police cruiser and a tractor trailer, the State Police shifted away from their slicktop-only fleet to using Whelen Legacy light bars.
 Also, new reflective fender/hood/trunk graphics with rear bumper chevrons and rear pillar reflective stripes were added to all new cars.

 While most marked units have blue license plates, many detective and unmarked units have regular civilian license plates.

 Following the end of Ford Crown Victoria Police Interceptor production, the MSP recently announced that it has "all but finally settled" on the new Ford Taurus-based Interceptor.
 As production ends on the Taurus, the Police Interceptor Utility has become the main vehicle purchased.

 Weapons

 Troopers are issued the Heckler & Koch HK45 LEM .45 Auto semi automatic pistol.
 Detectives are authorized to use the HK 45 C LEM.
 Prior to the HK45 troopers were issued the Heckler & Koch USP .45 and the USP .45 Compact.
-Previously Troopers were issued the Beretta 92F and 92F Centurion and the Smith & Wesson Model 13 .357 Magnum revolver.
+Previously Troopers were issued the Beretta 92F and 92F Centurion, Smith & Wesson Model 28 and Smith & Wesson Model 13 .357 Magnum revolvers.
 Troopers are also armed with the Bushmaster XM-15, detectives are issued the Ruger PC-9, and the Springfield M14 is also issued.